 Once you lock a policy you cannot delete or modify it.
 You can, however, create a new policy based on an existing policy by clicking the New button in the Policy Versions tab.

 To lock the policy:

-- 1. In the Policy Versions tab, click the Version Management button followed by Lock.
+- 1. In the Policy Versions tab, click Version Management followed by Lock.
 A warning is displayed. - 2.
 Click OK.
 The policy's Status is now Active, Locked.